 The most exact answer would be an illustration of the two factors alongside each other.
 But in practice the most serious problem that arises is that of the precise historical character of the industrial proletariat, and their 'hegemonic' role in the revolutionary perspective.
 It would seem to some that without the birth of the industrial proletariat the tendency towards autonomous organisation would not have come about.
 We find such reasoning curious for two reasons: first, it insists on giving the industrial proletariat the historic role of 'guide', and proposes an illogical alternative in history, the possibility of a 'nonexistence' of the proletariat.
 But the proletariat does exist.
 Industry and its development have their place in history, the industrial revolution determined the birth of capitalism and this has evolved to the present day as we know it, and shows clear signs of going in a certain direction.
 All this leads to a simplification of our problem.
 A large part of the working class today is made up of the industrial proletariat.
-They are directly linked in their class configuraoretical sedimentation that the development of production relations has also influenced.
+They are directly linked in their class configuration to the development of the industrial revolution, which is logical.
+But we do not understand how from this we can pass to the affirmation that the industrial workers must play a predominant role over the rest of the working class.
+Not only that, we do not understand the second question: why autonomy must only come about within the industrial proletariat.